f3d0r/aspace-api-docs/source/includes/_parking.md

 `GET https://api.trya.space/v1/parking/ping`

-<aside class="notice">If you are receiving an error with this endpoint for an extended period of time, please <a href="mailto:help@trya.space">send</a> the error you receieve to the API admin.</aside>
+<aside class="notice">If you are receiving an error with this endpoint for an extended period of time, please <a href="mailto:help@trya.space">send</a> the error you receive to the API admin.</aside>

 ## Get Status by ID